 […] a procedure for the investigation of mental processes which are almost inaccessible in any other way, of a method (based upon that investigation) for the treatment of neurotic disorders and of a collection of psychological information obtained along those lines, which is gradually being accumulated into a new scientific discipline (p.235).
 Freud, S. (1923a).
 Two encyclopedia articles.
 In: J. Strachey (Ed.), The Standard Edition of the Complete Psychological Works of SigmundFreud XVIII (1920–1922): Beyond the Pleasure Principle, Group Psychology and Other Works.
 London: Hogarth Press.

 Therapy based on psychoanalysis permeates most psychological approaches today.
 However, psychoanalysis is complicated by the fact that it has undergone numerous transformations at the hands of highly influential individual psychoanalysts over the one hundred plus years since Sigmund Freud first created it.
 It is therefore necessary, as with many of the theories currently influencing practice, scholarship and teaching, to differentiate between individual theorists and practitioners.
 Based on the work of French psychoanalyst Jacques Lacan, a Lacanian approach to the treatment is to first distinguish the symptom from the underlying structure by using language to explore how a subject’s enjoyment, desire and fantasy are linked to formations of the unconscious.
-Starting at the level of the symptom the treatment moves towards the unconscious, back and forth.
+Starting at the level of the symptom the treatment moves towards the unconscious, in a back and forth movement.

 Please contribute a response if you have questions or anything to add.